 • Measure productivity at the individual, team, and organizational levels by collecting data on everything from speed, effectiveness, cost, and profit.

-• Be proactive about predicting and preventing employee churn at an individual level.
+• Be proactive about predicting and preventing team member churn at an individual level.
 Set up programs to either re-engage or replace people to ensure smooth transitions and avoid a lull in productivity while waiting for a new person to onboard.

 • Select the right tools and resources you need to transform the way your organization collects and analyzes data.
 Be sure to do your research before selecting these tools.